Bernard Challandes: Armenia

 On 28 February 2014, the Armenia national football team appointed Challandes as their manager with a two-year contract to lead the team during UEFA Euro 2016 qualifying after the former coach Vardan Minasyan decided in October 2013 not to sign a new deal with the Football Federation of Armenia, despite having an encouraging UEFA Euro 2012 qualifying and 2014 FIFA World Cup qualification campaigns.
 In May 2014.
 Challandes made his first squad announcement with Armenia for the friendly matches against United Arab Emirates and Algeria.
 He brought four new players into the squad: Aleksandr Tumasyan, Alex, Mauro Guevgeozián and Rumyan Hovsepyan.
 On 27 May 2014, Challandes had his first official match as Armenia manager in a 4–3 home win against United Arab Emirates.
 On 30 March 2015, Challandes resigned after Armenia failed to qualify for the UEFA Euro 2016.

 Kosovo

 On 2 March 2018, Kosovo appointed Challandes to a two-year contract after the former coach Albert Bunjaki decided to resign, after weak results, in October 2017.
 On 19 March 2018, Challandes made his first Kosovo squad announcement for the friendly matches against Madagascar and Burkina Faso, bringing in three new players: Edon Zhegrova, Gjelbrim Taipi and Idriz Voca.
 On 24 March 2018, Challandes had his first match as Kosovo manager in a 1–0 home win against Madagascar.

 Under him, Kosovo won all three of friendly matches.
-On September 2018, the UEFA Nations League began.
+In September 2018, the UEFA Nations League began.
 In the 3rd group of league D, Kosovo was in the group with Azerbaijan, Malta and Faroe Islands.
 Kosovo finished first in the group, giving it a chance to qualify for UEFA Euro 2020, through the knockout phase, in March 2020.